 Robby conceded twice in the space of a minute as Queens threw a two-goal lead away at Alloa on Saturday.
 Stephen Dobbie and Jack Hamilton had the Doonhamers clear at half time, but Alan Trouten and Kevin O’Hara struck on 64 and 65 minutes.
 Queens drop to sixth – two points outside the play-offs.

 Ross played the full 90 minutes at right-back – but also saw his Portsmouth side concede twice away from home to give up a two goal lead.
 Ahead with 20 minutes to go, they were pegged-back by Bristol Rovers to leave them 16th in League One.

 Jordan played 60 minutes of Fleetwood’s 1-0 home defeat of MK Dons on Saturday.
 They remain fourth in the table – four points off the automatic promotion slots with a game in hand.

 Stephen Kelly – Ayr United

 Stephen played 90 minutes as the Mark Kerr era at Ayr got off to a losing start as they went down 2-1 at home to Dundee on Friday night.
 They remain second in the Championship, three points off leaders Dundee United.

 Jordan Houston – Ayr United

-Jordan made his first Ayr start in the same match.
+Jordan also played 90 minutes in the same match.